israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 XGBoost is an excellent model for predicting whether an employee will leave the company.
 The best **recall score** is **0.9271.** Only 29 employees were identified incorrectly as staying when they left, as indicated in the Confusion Matrix below.
 #### Confusion Matrix
 !["SalifortCapstoneProjectConfusionMatrix"](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20020321.png?raw=true)
-Only 29 employees were identified incorrectly as staying when they left, as indicated in the Confusion Matrix below.

-In reviewing the plot of Feature Importance, while it is interesting to see the top factors affecting employee attrition, the plot does not indicate directionality.
-For example, given that monthly_hours worked is a top 5 feature, how is attrition impacted across the range of hours worked in the data set?
-My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence Plot"** Although partial dependence was beyond the course’s scope, I gained insight into it independently, inspired by the course’s advice to seek knowledge outside the curriculum.

 #### Feature Importance Plot
 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)

-- Given that 40 hours per week is about the same as 173 hrs per month, when employees work 190 monthly hours (43-hr workweek, which is closet to a normal 40-hr work week), they are least likely to leave according to the chart above for partial dependence of feature = average monthly hours.
-Employees are most likely to leave when averaging 250 hours per month, which is approximately 63 hours per week on average.
-Similarly, there is a tendency for employees to leave when working less than 40 hours per week.”
 #### Partial Dependence
+While reviewing the Feature Importance plot, it’s interesting to note the top factors affecting employee attrition; however, the plot does not show the direction of their impact.
+For example, given that **monthly_hours worked** is a top 5 feature, how is attrition impacted across the range of hours worked in the data set?
+My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence Plot"** Although partial dependence was beyond the course’s scope, I gained insight into it independently, inspired by the course’s advice to seek knowledge outside the curriculum.

 ![SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20155004.png?raw=true)
+The big revelation from the Partial Dependence plot is how attrition varies by monthly hours worked.
+Therefore, it is more apparent that overworked and underworked employees tend to leave the company.
+Given a typical 40-hour week, we expect employees to work about 173 hrs per month.
+Per the plot, employees are most likely to leave when averaging 250 hours per month, which equates to approximately 63 hours per week.
+Similarly, there is a tendency for employees to leave when working much less than 40 hours per week.”

 - As for employee satisfaction, it is no surprise that less employee satisfaction predicts turnover well.
 Refer to the partial dependence chart.
 Satisfaction of 0.1 or less is a definite walk.
 - As for last_evaluation, better performance leads to an employee leaving, perhaps given their confidence and competence to find a better opportunity elsewhere.